jjisan4480/Splunk_and_SOAR_Integration/README.md

 5. Navigate to **Settings** > **Forwarding and receiving** > **Configure receiving** > **New Receiving Port**.
 Enter `9997` and click **Save**.
 6. Back in your Ubuntu SSH session, open the firewall for port 9997:
    `ufw allow 9997`
-> *[Insert Screenshot: Splunk Settings showing the newly created 'mydfir-ad' index.]*
+> [Screenshot: Splunk Settings showing the newly created 'mydfir-ad' index.]

 ### 3. Install the Splunk Universal Forwarder (Windows Endpoints)
 *Perform these steps on both the Windows Test Machine and the Domain Controller.*